taupirho/read-big-file-with-amazon-emr/README.md

 As a reminder, I'm trying to read the same big data file (21 Gbytes) we read before with C, python, spark-python and spark-scala but this time using an Amazon AWS Elastic Map Reduce cluster and the spark-scala program from before.
-I figured since all previous runs had been on my local PC it would be interesting to see how I got on in a real clusetr environment
+I figured since all previous runs had been on my local PC it would be interesting to see how I got on in a real cluster environment in the cloud.

 Just to recap, the data file is about 21 Gigabtyes long and holds approximately 335 Million pipe separated records.
 The first 10 records are shown below: